-Neither the MaineDOT, nor a local agency functioning under these guidelines, may propose or request that a displaced person waive his or her rights to relocation assistance or benefits.
-All displacees are entitled to a clear explanation of the benefits available to them and will not be pressured into foregoing these benefits.
+Neither the MaineDOT, nor a local agency functioning under these guidelines, may propose or request that a displaced person waive their rights to relocation assistance or benefits.
+All displaced persons are entitled to a clear explanation of the benefits available to them and will not be pressured into foregoing these benefits.